 I support the Health (Abortion Law Reform) Amendment Bill, in conjunction with the Abortion Law Reform (Women's Right to Choose) Amendment Bill.

-I urge the Committee to recommend both bills are debated and voted on together as a package on the floor of Parliament, to reflect the intent of the two pieces of legislation.
+I urge the Committee to recommend both bills are debated and voted on together as a

 Thank you for the opportunity to make a submission regarding this Bill.

 Kind Regards